saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <div class="container">
     <div class="left text">
       In the following context, let's define relationship as knowing well who each person is and how are they related to others.
 Even though human are social, there's limit to our social skills which we can have a meaningful, stable and cohesive relationship with others.
 The real number falls somewhere between 100 to 250, commonly <b>150</b>.
-The formula above was first proposed in 1990 by an anthropologist name Robin Dunbar as the Primate brain size and average of social group size.
+This formula was first proposed in 1990 by an anthropologist name Robin Dunbar as the Primate brain size and average of social group size.
     </div>
     <div class="right image">
       <img src="/assets/images/leadership/dunbarsnumber.jpg" />